How to Incorporate Collagen into a Plant-Based Diet

 Q: Are plant-based collagen products effective?

-A: They can be beneficial in providing the nutrients required for collagen synthesis, though results may vary compared to traditional collagen supplements.
+A: They can be beneficial in providing the nutrients required for collagen synthesis, though results may vary compared to traditional supplements.

 Summary